 Many people love the word ‘antibacterial’: ‘Anti’ against, ‘bacterial’ bad stuff.
 Everyday, we touch surfaces covered in germs like subway handles, door knobs, toilet seats, but we do so without fear as long as we know antibacterial soap is around.
 But in 2016, the FDA recently banned certain germ-fighting soaps citing a lack of evidence that it’s safe for long-term daily use.

 There is also insufficient evidence that it is more effective than plain soap and water.
 There is evidence, however, that it may strengthen bacterial resistance, so the threat of superbugs is real.
 If you refer back to our Ada skin blog, you’ll find strong cleaning detergents can also cause dry, itchy rashes.

-Try this instead: Use good ol’ soap and water regularly or sparingly use hand sanitizers that contain at least 60% alcohol.
+Try this instead: Use good ol’ soap and water regularly or sparingly use hand sanitizers that contain at least 60 percent alcohol.
 And, don’t forget to moisturize!